natemella/Paper/Paper/manuscript.md

 "#313695"

 Graph 3 caption:
- - While their is huge variability, random_forests tends to best among all data types when their aren't any combinations and when averaged across all cancers.
+ - While their is huge variability, random_forests tends to best among all data types when there aren't any combinations and when averaged across all cancers.

 **Graph 4**
 ![](../Graphs/most_predictive_datatypesolo.png)

 TODO:
 Graph 4 caption:
  - The top performing data type was significantly different for each algorithm.
 There was a high variety in data type performance.
 Clinical data on average was significantly higher than the other data types individually

 **Graph 5**
 ![](../Graphs/max.png)
 (Need to split into differing facets or add labels)

 Graph 5 caption:
  - As you combine data types, you can see that certain algorithms increase performance while others decrease.
 The highest average performing algorithm is glmnet.
 The x axis shows the number of combinations.
 Combinations were unique for each algorithm.
 Values above _____ represent statistically significant.

 **Computational insights from top-performing algorithms.**
 Glmnet is made to handle wide data frames.
 Zero values are excluded from the data set in order to be more memory effecient.
 Therefore, the increase in data does not negatively affect the algorithm as much.

 We also observed that binary features such as somatic mutation data did extremely well.
 The algorithm that reached the highest total AUROC was eXtreme Gradient Boosting (Xgboost).
 Xgboost is designed to ________

+Glmnet conservers memory and performs best on large data sets by excluding zero values.

 **Discussion**

+Discussion
+This section should discuss the implications of the findings in context of existing research and highlight limitations of the study.

  - Did we answer our question?
  - Is it clear how the research fits into the context of what has been done before?
  - What has been done before?